travisbickle/users-bundle/README.md

 ### Git
 * Each commit must be a logically separate changeset
-* You should use the imperative present tense in the commit messages.
-Instead of "I added code to create the Universe" use "Create Universe".
+* You should use the imperative present tense in commit messages.
+Instead of "I added code to create planet Earth" use "Create planet Earth".
 Think of "a command that applies a logical changeset" instead of "a message that describes what I did".

 ## Setup FOSUserBundle
 See [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle) for an overview of what it does.
 Then follow the [instructions](https://github.com/FriendsOfSymfony/FOSUserBundle/blob/master/Resources/doc/index.md) to set it up.

-Once you have setup FOSUserBundle, you have all it's needed to implement requirements 1-5 above (leave requirement 6 for later).
+Once you have setup FOSUserBundle, you have all it's needed to implement requirements 1-6 above (leave requirement 7 for later).
 If you're stuck, see [Next steps](https://github.com/FriendsOfSymfony/FOSUserBundle/blob/master/Resources/doc/index.md#next-steps).

 ## Implement multiple email addresses
-Now that you have requirements 1-5 working, the next step is to implement 6:
+Now that you have requirements 1-6 working, the next step is to implement:

-6. Users should be able to add several email addresses to their account, each one verified by sending a confirmation email.
+7. Users should be able to add several email addresses to their account, each one verified by sending a confirmation email.

 Improve on your existing application to implement this last requirement.